 6.17 Numbers And Championship Decals:

 Only competition numbers allocated by the Championship are to be displayed.
-They must be displayed in accordance with Motorsport UK Yearbook regulation J4 and remain as allocated until the end of the season.
+They must be displayed in accordance with NCR 7.10.1 and remain as allocated until the end of the season.

 Competitors must display competition numbers on a CTCRC number background.
 CTCRC decals and those of the series sponsors, promoters and the BARC are required to be displayed in an un-obscured position in accordance with the following table.